toshirot/libra-auth/README.md

 <section>
         <div>
                 <ol>
                         <li>ALICE: Tap or Click [ Buy ] Button.
-And get address each other.
+And get address each other.<br>
-                         And send Alice's address and msg to Bob by WebSocket.
-Bob. e.g.<pre class=eg>
+                         And  Alice send address and msg to Bob by WebSocket. e.g.<pre class=eg>
 msg = (new SHA3(512)).update(msg).digest('hex');
 wss.send(addr, msg) </pre>